getodk/docs/contributing.rst

 Cross referencing
 ~~~~~~~~~~~~~~~~~~~~

-Corss referencing is linking internally, from one place in the documentation to another.
+Cross referencing is linking internally, from one place in the documentation to another.
 This is **not** done using the :ref:`hyperlinks` syntax, but with one of several roles:

 .. code-block:: none